alexhunsley/swift-geometer/README.md

 typealias Vec2 = CGPoint
 ```

-So if you're dealing with `CGPoint` but the semantics are that of a vector, you're encouraged to use `Vec2` to signal that.
+So when if you're dealing with `CGPoint` but the semantics are that of a vector, you're encouraged to use `Vec2` to signal that.

-(example: a - b, assign to a vec2, not a point)
+(example: a - b, assign to a vec2, not a cg point)

 (add Angle(betweenVector: , andVector:) -- and maybe a cosTheta func for similar?)